nidhijaju/draft-zstd-window-size/draft-jaju-httpbis-zstd-window-size.md

 zstd was developed by Yann Collet.

-The author would like to thank Yann Collet, Felix Handte, Klaus Post, Adam Rice, and members of the Web Performance Working Group in the W3C for collaborating on the window size issue and helping to formulate a solution.
-Felix Handte and Nick Terrell provided feedback that went into RFC 8478 and RFC 8878.
+The authors would like to thank Yann Collet, Klaus Post, Adam Rice, and members of the Web Performance Working Group in the W3C for collaborating on the window size issue and helping to formulate a solution.
+Also, thank you to Nick Terrell for providing feedback that went into RFC 8478 and RFC 8878.